Fisherman's Bastion

 Budapest is the cultural, political, and economic hub of Hungary.
 The mighty Danube River neatly dissects the city, with the old town of Buda extending into the hills on the west bank and Pest sitting in the lowlands to the east.
 As Hungary’s largest city, Budapest is multi-cultural and multi-ethnic thanks to its long and complex history beginning with the Romans, and the legacies of the Asiatic conquest, Mongol invasion, Ottoman siege, German control, and Soviet rule.
 Your guide will talk you through the many trials and tribulations of the city, and the story of how Buda and Pest were eventually united as one city.

-Enjoy exploring both the old town of Buda, with spectacular views from the castle and Fisherman’s Bastion and Matthias Church followed by trendy Pest across the river.
-Nothing is small in Budapest - it has the largest Parliament building in the world, its height is matched by the imposing St Stephen’s Basilica, and the Great Synagogue is also one of the largest places of worship for the Jewish faith in the world.
+Enjoy exploring both sides of the city; start at the Heroes' Square and learn about the iconic Millennium Monument with statues featuring the Seven chieftains of the Magyars as well as the Memorial Stone of Heroes.
+Walk around trendy Pest home to the largest Parliament building in the world, its height is matched by the imposing St Stephen’s Basilica, and the Great Synagogue is also one of the largest places of worship for the Jewish faith in the world.

-Welcome to Budapest: Private Half-Day Walking Tour
+Welcome to Budapest: Private Guided Walking Tour

 • Admire the scale and finery of the Hungarian Parliament Building in Kossuth Lajos Square;